fvnkhead/RingSpawns/README.md

 ### Not spawning close to enemies

-There is a minimum enemy distance of 30 meters at spawn, which should avoid very close spawns.
+There is a minimum distance of 25 meters to an enemy pilot at spawn, which should avoid very close spawns most of the time.
+There are also separate settings for enemy titans and spectres.

 ### Not spawning far from enemies

 You spawn near your _most recently_ spawned teammate, which, on the average, puts you close to your team where the action is occurring.
-If there are no teammates alive or in the game, the algorithm tries to put you at a 60 meter distance from the average enemy position.
+If there are no teammates alive or in the game, the algorithm tries to put you at a 75 meter distance from the average enemy position.

 ### Not playing in the same area